-Several years ago, the Yamadas decided to take up a new hobby – flying.
+Several years ago, the Yamadas tried taking up a new hobby together — flying.

 “I have always had a love for aviation,” says Mr. Yamada.
 “I used to build model airplanes as a kid.
 Learning to fly has been a lifelong dream.
 My wife loves to travel so getting our pilot’s license greatly expanded our travel options, which makes her very happy.”

 Getting their pilots’ licenses would not be without its marital challenges.
 While Mr. Yamada seemed to innately know about spark plugs, electrical systems and mechanics, his wife would definitely not describe them as second nature.
 She had to work hard to keep up.